openactive/OpenActive.NET/README.md

 - [Contributing](#contributing)

 ## Requirements
-This project is compatible with .NET Standard 1.1 and later (.NET Framework 4.5 and .NET Core 1.0).
+This library is compatible with .NET Standard 1.1 and later (.NET Framework 4.5 and .NET Core 1.0).

 ## Models